WHERE THE LIVING'S EASY

 Check out some WWII relics at Rous Battery via the walking tracks, before heading back to Brisbane.
 Ferries generally leave around mid-afternoon with additional services during school holidays.
 If you want to stay a little longer, it’s worth reading up on how to spend 48 hours on Moreton Island.

-if you've got a few more days up your sleeve in Brisbane, here's some ideas to get you started:
+if you've got a few more days up your sleeve in Brisbane, here are some ideas to get you started:

 Credit: Queensland.com